Dowell-Lab/DAStk/README.md

 ### Motif Files

+Feel free to use the motif files provided, [human_motifs.tar.gz](http://dowell.colorado.edu/pubs/DAStk/human_motifs.tar.gz) and [mouse_motifs.tar.gz](http://dowell.colorado.edu/pubs/DAStk/mouse_motifs.tar.gz) for the `hg19` and `mm10` reference genomes, respectively.
+They have been generated from HOCOMOCO's v10 mononucleotide model.
 To generate your own files for each motif, you can use FIMO in combination with the downloaded `.meme` files from your TF database of choice.
 For example, if using HOCOMOCO, you can create the motif file for TP53 using their mononucleotide model with a p-value threshold of 0.000001 by:

     $ fimo -max-stored-scores 10000000 --thresh 1e-6 -oc /path/to/output/directory -motif /path/to/motif/file \
       /path/to/HOCOMOCOv11_HUMAN_mono_meme_format.meme /path/to/whole_genome.fa